14 gluten-free places to eat out

 The Daily Bread Co-operative, Bedford Road Northampton

 Having covered almost any scenario of eating out, from pubs to restaurants, to casual or more formal, the Daily Bread is in fact a supermarket, where ethically sourced and delicious gluten free ingredients and products can be purchased, perhaps for a night in with friends or family?
-Gluten free oats, bread, pies, cookies, flour and even paninis, their selection of celiac friendly foods is outstanding.
+Gluten free oats, bread, pies, cookies, flour and even paninis, their selection of coeliac friendly foods is outstanding.

 Contributing words: Holly Lamb & Ciaran McGonigle